a-oxide/blog/content/page/links/index.md

 comments: false
 ---

-Here you can find my social media profiles as well as other means of communicating with me
+Social media pages and methods of communication